Yandex Cloud

 1. Connect to the Managed Service for Kubernetes cluster.

-2. Get a list of resources that remain within the namespace:
+2. Get the list of resources remaining in the namespace:

 kubectl api-resources --verbs=list --namespaced --output=name \